pretix/pretix-docs/docs/guides/widget.md

     </div>
 </noscript>

-#### Filtering dates by ID

-You can filter the dates displayed in the widget by passing a list of date IDs separated by commas.
+#### Using the widget for a single date

+If you want to use the widget for only a single date within an event series, pass the date ID to the `subevent` attribute.
 In order to find a date's ID, navigate to :navpath:Your event → :fa3-calendar: Dates:.
 The page displays the date ID as a number preceded by a hashtag below the date's name in the list.
 You need the number **without** the hashtag.
 Alternatively, edit the date.
 The number before the last slash in the URL is the product ID.

-In order to display only the date `#4387749` in the widget, pass them with the `subevent` attribute like this:
+In order to display only the date `#4387749` in the widget, pass them to the `subevent` attribute like this:

 ```
 <pretix-widget event="https://pretix.eu/demo/series/" subevent="4387749"></pretix-widget>
 ```

+The subevent takes only a single date ID as an argument.
+It is **not** possible to filter for more than one date with this method.
+If you want to display several dates from your event series, but not all of them, [filter them by metadata attribute](widget.md#filtering-dates-by-metadata-attribute).

 #### Filtering dates by metadata attribute